Janipro/oslobysykkel/README.md

-# oslobysykkel
+# Oslo city bike project
-Small application utilizing the Oslo city bike API
+Small application utilizing the Oslo city bike API to view stations and if there are any available bikes.